bcfhyw/bcfhyw.github.io/assets/model/v1/about.md

 ## Notes

+Currently untrained linear model

+To do:
+1) Refine embeddings to include any useful features
-Currently untrained, to do: add past data in current data format, tune linear model
+2) Add past data in current data format with embeddings
+3) Train new linear model
+4) Consider using different model